wandb/docs/docs/guides/tables/tables-quickstart.md

 Select the button below to try a PyTorch Quickstart example project on MNIST data.

 ## 1. Log a table
+Log a table with W&B. You can either construct a new table or pass a Pandas DataFrame.

 <Tabs
   defaultValue="construct"